gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

 - Naming scheme for tasks and binaries.
-- introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
+- Introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
-- add compiler and linker options to the binaries.
+- Add compiler and linker options to the binaries.
-- add object files directory property to the binaries.
+- Add object files directory property to the binaries.
+- Add a convention to give each binary a separate output directory.
-- add link path to binaries.
+- Add link dependencies to binaries.
 This is resolved to determine which dependencies to link against.
-- separate out compiler and linker options on the component.
+- Separate out compiler and linker options on the component.
-- add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
+- Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
-- add an `InstallExecutable` task type and use this to install an executable.
+- Add an `InstallExecutable` task type and use this to install an executable.

 ## Test cases